Godzil/DHSendMIDI/README.md

 ## Sounds awesome!

 Great!
-You can download a zip of the [latest binary](http://douglasheriot-static.s3.amazonaws.com/DHSendMIDI/downloads/DHSendMIDI%201.0.zip) to start playing right away!
-(Version 1.0)
+You can download a zip of the [latest binary](https://github.com/Godzil/DHSendMIDI/releases) to start playing right away!

-Feel free to [contact me](http://douglasheriot.com/#contact) and let me know what you think!
+Feel free to contact me [via my blog](https://www.986-studio.com) and let me know what you think!

 ### What about a nice user interface?

-Glad you asked – you might like my (commercial) Mac app, [MIDI Friend](http://douglasheriot.com/midifriend/).
+Glad you asked – you might like the original author Mac app (commercial), [MIDI Friend](http://douglasheriot.com/midifriend/).
+I (the fork maintainer) will try to add some basic GUI to this repo, not trying to compete with the original author, but I do have some specific UI need, so will share them here!

 ## Usage